two-hundred/celerity-docs/docs/applications/resources/celerity-handler.md

 <p style={{fontSize: '1.2em'}}><strong>celerity.handler.workflow</strong></p>

-Marks the handler to be used as a step in a workflow.
+Marks the handler to be used as a step in a workflow; a step in this context is a state of type `executeStep` in a workflow.
 This is only required when there is ambiguity where a handler is linked from multiple resources in a blueprint (e.g. a consumer, API and workflow).
 If the handler is only linked to a workflow, this annotation is not required and the default behaviour is to use the handler with the workflow.

 **type**